 |* = Elective module|

-Graduates from the Bachelor of Business in Recreation & Sport Management have found employment in such areas as:
+Sport Management Jobs - Graduates from the Bachelor of Business in Recreation & Sport Management have found employment in the following areas:

 Follow on Study for Bachelor of Business in Recreation & Sport Management graduates: